Giov3ss/Hangman-Game/README.md

  <img width="729" alt="image" src="https://user-images.githubusercontent.com/112728772/212764290-c9bc9737-bbd0-4f4b-993f-0d383c9016a2.png">

-If the user run out of lives, a looses message appear with the correct word, and the user can choose, try one more time, view the rules or quit the game:
+If the user runs out of lives, a message appears with the correct word, and the user can choose, Play Game, see the Rules or Quit:

  <img width="728" alt="image" src="https://user-images.githubusercontent.com/112728772/212763920-dbeab556-e960-4513-a731-879c37f5e1d0.png">